qguv/rpcalc/README.md

 [AUR guide]: https://wiki.archlinux.org/index.php/Arch_User_Repository#Installing_packages

 ### All other systems
 I am working to put rpcalc on many repositories of various linux distributions.
+Until then, use these instructions:

+rpcalc depends on [docopt][], so install that first.

-Until then, simply download the necessary files from the [git repository](http://github.com/qguv/rpcalc/).
+Download the necessary files from the [git repository][rpcalc on github].

 Switch to the rpcalc directory, and run the following from a command shell: